How To Install Solar Panel On RV Roof & Connect To Battery

 Securing the solar extension cables to the RV 12 volt power cables on the trailer tongue.

-Instead, we mounted the charge controller in a waterproof PVC electrical box that fit perfectly between the two RV batteries.
+We took a different approach with our travel trailer since we wanted everything easily removable.
+Instead, we mounted the charge controller in a waterproof PVC electrical box that fit perfectly between our two batteries.
+Worked like a charm and made it simple to swap equipment later.

-We installed the fuse so it could sit inside the electrical box with the charge controller so it would be protected.
+We installed the fuse inside the electrical box alongside the charge controller to keep everything protected from both water and the sun.

 positive battery cable with a 20 amp fuse for charging RV batteries with a solar panel